 - Apply.
-You’ll need to have some information handy, like test scores, transcripts and a resume.
-Don’t be surprised if you get a call from the founder himself after you hit submit.
+You’ll need to have some information handy; test scores, transcripts and a resume.

 - Get invited to Recruiting Weekend.
-This is where you’ll finally get a chance to visit Louisville.
+This is where you’ll finally get a chance to visit Louisville (virtually, for now).
 You’ll meet current participants, the Teach Kentucky staff and have the opportunity to meet with representatives from the University of Louisville and Jefferson County Public Schools.
-Did we mention that most of your expenses are paid?

-After recruitment weekend, the real work begins.
-If you’re extended a spot in the program, you’ll start the next phase, where you gain admission to an MAT program, apply for a teaching job in Jefferson County Public Schools and start planning your move to our glorious city, Louisville, Kentucky.
+After the recruiting weekend, the real work begins.
+If you’re extended a spot in the program, you’ll start the next phase; gaining admission to an MAT program at the University of Louisville or Spalding University, applying for a teaching job in Jefferson County Public Schools or a surrounding county, and starting to plan your move to Louisville!

-If you ever have questions about applying, feel free to contact us.
+If you have any questions about applying, feel free to contact us.

 Earlier applications are often the most successful applications.
-Due to the timing of the required PRAXIS exams—and because the earlier you apply the more time we have to communicate and get to know each other—we strongly encourage you to apply as soon as possible.
+Due to the timing of the required PRAXIS exams we strongly encourage you to apply as soon as possible.